 n.
-Ensure Effective Complaint Mechanisms to enforce the Right

-Enforcement mechanisms must be effective, accessible and gender sensitive.
-They need to be tailored to address women's justice needs along the continuum of labour market work from less precarious to more precarious work.
-This promotes accountability and make clear that the Government takes seriously its obligations to assist women to realize their rights where employers have not carried out their obligations to cleanse pay of discrimination.
+Ensure Effective Complaint Mechanisms to enforce the Right accountability and make clear that the Government takes seriously its obligations to assist women to realize their rights where employers have not carried out their obligations to cleanse pay of discrimination.
 With women's work conditions/ structures constantly changing, there is need for ongoing review to evaluate and adapt equality mechanisms.